Khue-lee/readme/README.md

 To exploit this vulnerability do the following first type this:
 > bccal-add 20201010T100000 hellotherehellotherehellotherehellotherehellotherehellotherehellotherehellotherehellotherehellotherehellothere

-second:
+second type this:
 > bccal-list

-third:
+third type this:
 > sudo cat /var/bccald.state

 ### explanation of vulnerability 1
 The example here used a message string of length size 110.
 You can see that there is a Segmentation fault (core dumped) after step 2.
 After step 3, you can see that the state file did not store the full 110 characters in the message.
 Only 87 characters were stored.

+## Vulnerability 2
-Insert a large ics file which will delete previous messages (DOS/Tampering) To exploit this vulnerability do the following: bccal-add 20201010T100000 message1 bccal-add 20201010T100000 message2 bccal-invite leex7842@umn.edu.ics bccal-list
+Insert a large ics file which will delete previous messages (DOS/Tampering)

+To exploit this vulnerability do the following first type this:
+>bccal-add 20201010T100000 message1

+Second type this:
+>bccal-add 20201010T100000 message2

+Third type tihs:
+> bccal-invite leex7842@umn.edu.ics

+Fourth type this:
+>bccal-list

+### explanation of vulnerability 2
 After step 4, you can see that the alerts from step 1 and step 2 are now gone.
 If you go from step 3 to step 4 fast enough you can see the screen print a large amount of alarm events (from the ics file) and a Segmentation fault (core dumped) at the bottom.
 Although if you wait any longer than a second after step 3, then execute step 4, all messages will be deleted including the alarm events from step 1 and step 2.
 No alarm events will be displayed in the list.